 In Elsmere, Delaware, an income tax is imposed on a certain percentage of the income of all individuals and businesses.
 Usually, income from all sources can be taxed.
 The federal government has had the constitutional power to impose an income tax since 1916, since the passage of the 16th Amendment.
 Before then, states could, and still can, impose whatever income tax they like, including in Delaware.

 While the federal government levies an income tax against every person and corporation in the U.S., the income taxes imposed by the states vary widely.
 Some states have relatively high income taxes, and a few have none at all.
-You should consult with a Elsmere, Delaware tax attorney if you don't know what type of tax system your state has.
+You should consult with an Elsmere, Delaware tax Attorney if you don't know what type of tax system your state has.

 Income Tax Deductions in Elsmere, Delaware